wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 ### IGetChildItem

-Path traversal depends on the implementation of `IGetChildItem`  capability and is also by  `Get-ChildItem`.
+Path traversal depends on the implementation of `IGetChildItem`  capability and is also used to implement  `Get-ChildItem` command.

+There is s special case for invocation of `Get-ChildItem`: `Get-ChildItem -Name` only provides the names of the child items instead of the whole 'item'.
+PowerShells `ContainerProviderBase` provides a method to implement the case separately.
+TreeStore maps invocation to `GetChildNames` and `GetChildNamesDynamicParameters` to the implementation of `GetChildItems`.

+A future improvement would be:
+- [ ] Provide an `IGetChildNames` capability
+	- [ ] Fallback to `IGetChildItem` capability if `IGetChildNames` is missing

 ## Implementing ItemCmdletProvider